 - Broken bones

-What Should I Do if I Have Been Injured in a Bicycle Accident?
+What Should You Do If You Have Been Injured In A Bicycle Accident?

 If you have been injured in a bicycle accident, one of the most important steps that you can take to protect your health and well-being is to seek medical attention.
 Even if you do not think that you are injured, you still need to be evaluated to make certain that you do not have internal injuries.